KygekTeam/KygekExamplePlugin/README.md

 ## ➕ Additional Info

-KygekExamplePlugin is a example plugin by KygekTeam and licensed under **GPL-3.0**.
+KygekExamplePlugin is an example plugin by KygekTeam and licensed under **GPL-3.0**.

 - Join our Discord server [here](https://discord.gg/CXtqUZv) for latest news and support from KygekTeam.
 - If you found bugs or want to give suggestions, please visit [here](https://github.com/KygekTeam/KygekExamplePlugin/issues) or join our Discord server.